BasharIrani23/reading-notes/Week1/Class01b.md

 # What is TDD?
 ## 1-Explain why tests are important.
 Please explain as though I were your non technical elder.
-In general , tests are safety nets or quality control measures for the software we develop why it is important ?
+In general , tests are safety nets or quality control measures for the software we develop,
+#### why it is important ?
 - Collaboration: Tests also help developers work together more effectively.
 When different people are working on the same project, tests provide a common language to understand and validate the software's behavior.
 - Refactoring Confidence: Refactoring means making changes to the code without changing its external behavior.
 Tests give us the confidence to make these changes by providing a safety net.